W-David-Porter/acim/src/text/5-healing-and-wholeness/v-the-egos-use-of-guilt/index.md

 ⁶The ego believes that by punishing itself it will mitigate the punishment of God.
 ⁷Yet even in this it is arrogant.
 ⁸It attributes to God a punishing intent, and then takes this intent as its own prerogative.
-⁹It tries to usurp all the functions of God as it perceives them, because it recognises that only total allegiance can be trusted.
+⁹It tries to usurp all the functions of God as it perceives them, because it recognizes that only total allegiance can be trusted.

 ::: details Expanded
 The guiltless mind cannot suffer.